mait-you/Born2beroot/README.md

       - `GNU/Linux`.

 - ***• The number of physical processors***
+   - `Socket(s):`: refers to the number of installing physical CPU sockets on the motherboard.
    - `lscpu | grep "^Socket" | awk '{printf $2}'`

 - ***• The number of virtual processors***